-Fifth jockey who raced at Los Alamitos tests positive for coronavirus
+Fifth jockey who raced at Los Alamitos tests positive

 LOS ANGELES - Southern California's leading jockey, Flavien Prat, has tested positive for the coronavirus, becoming the fifth jockey who raced at Los Alamitos on the Fourth of July weekend to contract the virus.